AryanSrivastavaGit/1st-year-mini-project/README.md

-# count prime and composite.py,
+# Description of the file above.
-This file contains a Python code that can count the number of prime and composite numbers between the two numbers entered by the user.
+This Python program counts and displays the prime and composite numbers within a user-specified range [x,y].